-Turn your Bibles to Acts 19.
+Turn in your Bibles to Acts 19.
 Verses 8 to 20 is our text for the continuation of what we began two weeks ago.
-And the Holy Spirit certainly is right on time.
-And the subject we are talking about is "Exorcism: True or False?
+And the Holy Spirit certainly is always right on time.
+And the subject we’re are talking about is Exorcism: True or False?
 As we come to chapter 19 of Acts, the reason we’re kind of featuring the area of exorcism is because in the middle of this passage we find the word “exorcist” in verse 13, where it appears for the only time in the New Testament.
-And so kind of taking that as our lead thought, using that as a basis of introduction, we have talked a little bit about exorcism.
+And so kind of taking that as our lead thought, using that as a basis of an introduction, we have talked a little bit about exorcism.

-Now, it’s also important for us to make some statements about it because today, in Christian circles there is a very obvious preoccupation with demons and quote-unquote “Christian exorcism."
-Now, we have done studies in the past trying to cover the subject of demons, and Christians, and the whole area of demon possession, and all of that; and so what I’m going to say this morning will be a continuation of what we said two weeks ago but may not include everything on the subject.
+Now, it’s also important for us to make some statements about it because today, in Christian circles, there is a very obvious preoccupation with demons and quote/unquote “Christian exorcism.”
+And we have done studies in the past trying to cover the subject of demons, and Christians, and the whole area of demon possession, and all of that.
+And so what I’m going to say this morning will be a continuation of what we said two weeks ago but may not include everything on the subject.

 Now, in Ephesians 2:2, as a point of introduction, we find the characterization of every man since the fall and before conversion.
 Paul says, “You walked according to the course of this world, according to the prince of the power of the air, the spirit that now works in the sons of disobedience.”
 The prince of the power of the air is Satan.
 He is called the spirit that works in the sons of disobedience.
 From the time of the fall, all men have become Satan’s tools.
 They’re born into the world operating, functioning in response to satanic impulse.

-Man is a slave, then, to Satan and his demons.
+And man is a slave, then, to Satan and his demons.
 Like the ship is at the command of the pilot who turns and directs it as he wills, so is the life of a man driven by the will of Satan.
-Now, Satan rules men usually two ways, and these are very general.
+Now, Satan rules men usually in two ways, and these are very general.
 There may be others, but these are just two general thoughts.

 First of all, he rules men by virtue of their understanding.
 “The natural man understandeth not the things of God.”
 So the natural man, the man without Christ, without God, is left with only the information which is available to him apart from God.
-And that really makes up all of the information that Satan uses and can use, even though some of it is God’s proof.
+And that really makes up all of the information which Satan uses and can use, even though some of it is God’s truth.
 And so Satan rules the understanding.
 In fact, is says in 2 Corinthians 4:4 that, “The god of this world has blinded the minds of them that believe not.”
 Satan blinds the mind.
 That is, he rules the understanding.

 The second thing that Satan dominates in the unregenerate man is the will.
 He rules the understanding and the will.
 Though he cannot make the will act, he can certainly force it.
 Though he cannot make you do something, he can certainly draw you into that by temptation.
 John 8:44, “Jesus said to the Pharisees, “The lusts of your father, you will do.”
 And their father, of course, was the devil.
 Satan then dominates men by controlling the information that they have and by controlling the will that they exercise.